Skip to content

 └── Wallpapers/

-Nearly everything is sorted using the platform tags as directory names.
+Nearly everything is sorted using platform tags as folder names.
+These folders expect one subfolder per tag:

 • Art